 ease in transfer of information from one group to another and greater accuracy in the interpretation of the data.

 Planning cycle of Standing Committees: Each committee establishes goals at the beginning of the year and documents progress toward those goals in an end-of-year report.
-The annual reports are sent to the College President each Spring and are archived on the College Webpage, to facilitate communication, and to provide the history of how/when/where decisions are recommended.
+The annual reports are sent to the College President each Spring and are archived on the College Webpage to facilitate communication and to provide the history of how/when/where decisions are recommended.

 Culture of Innovation